Are you about to build a website for your church and looking for some guidance?

 Step 1: Start with Why

-We start the first phone call with every church we work with by getting to know the church and helping them to define the goals for their website.
+We start the first phone call with every organization we work with – whether it’s a Christian church, ministry or business – by getting to know them and helping them to define the goals for their website.

 It’s important to define your goals first, because your website’s appearance, organization, content and functionality should all be designed intentionally to help your church website achieve its goals.